dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 ## Export Backups

-The `export_backup` tool lets you convert a binary backup into an exported directory.
+The `export_backup` tool lets you convert a binary backup into an exported folder.

-### Why not using just binary backups instead of exports

-Some times a user needs to upgrade between two major Dgraph versions that has braking changes, and to do so they need to apply some changes either to their exported rdf file or schema file in order to import back the dataset into the newer Dgraph Version.
-An example of this use case can be seen here:
+If you need to upgrade between two major Dgraph versions that have incompatible changes, you can use the `export_backup` tool to apply changes (either to the exported `.rdf` file or to the schema file), and then import back the dataset into the new Dgraph version.

+### Using exports instead of binary backups

-To migrate existing schemas from Dgraph v1.0 to Dgraph v1.1, update the schema file from an export so all predicates of type uid are changed to [uid].
+An example of this use-case would be to migrate existing schemas from Dgraph v1.0 to Dgraph v1.1.
+You need to update the schema file from an export so all predicates of type `uid` are changed to `[uid]`.
 Then use the updated schema when loading data into Dgraph v1.1.

 For example, for the following schema:

 ```
 name: string .